Drospirenone/ethinyl estradiol (By mouth)

 Drospirenone (droe-SPYE-re-none), Ethinyl Estradiol (ETH-i-nil es-tra-DYE-ol)

-Used to prevent pregnancy.
+Prevents pregnancy.
 Also treats premenstrual dysphoric disorder (PMDD) and acne.
-This medicine is a birth control pill.

 When This Medicine Should Not Be Used